-Sleep disorders not only rob us of a restful night, they also have side-effects that go far beyond our simply feeling tired in the morning.
+Sleep disorders not only rob us of a restful night, but they also have side-effects that go far beyond our simply feeling tired in the morning.
 Sleep apnea and insomnia are two of the most common sleep disorders and both pose long-term, serious health risks if left untreated.

 The Epworth Sleepiness Scale is a simple questionnaire that can be taken in under 5 minutes, offering a simple and quick way to assess your level of daytime sleepiness.
 A score of 10 or higher indicates that you need to improve your sleep hygiene and/or see a sleep specialist for further evaluation.
+TAKE THE QUIZ –>>

 Sleep Aids for Sleep Disorders

 Sleep aids can help individuals who have difficulty falling asleep (as is the case with insomnia), but it’s not uncommon to experience brain fog (forgetfulness, trouble concentrating, and in some cases, confusion) along with drowsiness when these are taken.
-Over-the-counter and prescription medications, nutritional supplements, and Chinese herbs can all have side effects or cause drug interactions.
+Over the counter and prescription medications, nutritional supplements, and Chinese herbs can all have side effects or cause drug interactions.
 When shopping for supplements, it’s also very important to note that the FDA does not regulate the supplement industry with the result that some products may have labeling inaccuracies.
 For these reasons, be sure to talk to your doctor before taking any type of sleep aid.

-The following 7 supplements help to regulate sleep, naturally:
+The following supplements help to regulate sleep, naturally:

-▪ Melatonin is a hormone produced by the pineal gland and it plays a role in regulating the sleep-wake cycle.
+- Melatonin is a hormone produced by the pineal gland and it plays a role in regulating the sleep-wake cycle.
 Melatonin supplements are commonly used to help people recover from jet lag by reorganizing the sleep cycle, but it has also shown to help shift workers who have difficulty falling asleep.

 - 5-HTP (5-hydroxytryptophan) is a naturally occurring amino acid found in the body.
 It’s also found in the plant species, Griffonia simplicifolia.
 5-HTP increases the production of the chemical serotonin, which can have a direct effect on sleep.